isomerpages/moe-yuyingsec/_useful-links/For Parents/2025 Sec 1 Cohort Matters.md

 third_nav_title: For Parents
 ---
 <p>Your child’s/ward’s Form Teachers will be making a courtesy call to you
-on 19 Dec 2024 (Thu) to check if you have any queries.
-If you had missed the call and would like to be contacted, please call the General Office at 62827968 so that your child’s/ ward’s Form Teachers can return your call.&nbsp;</p>
+by Tuesday, 23 Dec 2025.
+If you miss the call and would like to be contacted, please call the General Office at 62827968 so that our teachers can return your call.&nbsp;</p>
 <p>If there are any further queries, please do not hesitate to contact your
 child’s form teacher, the General Office or email us at <a href="yuying_ss@moe.edu.sg" rel="noopener nofollow" target="_blank">yuying_ss@moe.edu.sg</a>.
 The school will communicate with parents primarily via Parents Gateway (PG) going forward.</p>
-<p>Follow us on Instagram (<a href="https://www.instagram.com/yuyingsecondaryschool/" rel="noopener noreferrer nofollow" target="_blank">https://www.instagram.com/yuyingsecondaryschool/</a>)
+<p>Follow us on Instagram (<a href="https://www.instagram.com/yuyingsecondaryschool/" rel="noopener noreferrer nofollow" target="_blank">https://www.instagram.com/yuyingsecondaryschool/</a>),
-and Facebook (<a href="https://www.facebook.com/YuyingSecondarySchoolOfficial" rel="noopener noreferrer nofollow" target="_blank">https://www.facebook.com/YuyingSecondarySchoolOfficial</a>)
+Facebook (<a href="https://www.facebook.com/YuyingSecondarySchoolOfficial" rel="noopener noreferrer nofollow" target="_blank">https://www.facebook.com/YuyingSecondarySchoolOfficial</a>)
-for updates on the school’s activities.</p>
+and TikTok (@yuyingsecondaryofficial) for updates on the school’s activities.</p>
 <p></p>
 <p></p>
 <table style="minWidth: 100px">